 OK, you got me.
 One of my not-so-cleverly named files was called ‘Slide1’.
 Here, Tabletop Simulator wants to know where you want to save this file.
 If you created folders earlier, you can select one from the drop-down menu.

 Moment of truth time: both the Face and Back fields should have a URL in it (you can copy and paste this URL into your browser to confirm it’s uploaded correctly.
 This image has 24 cards in it — 8 wide and 3 tall.
 Click ‘Import’ and give the program a minute to chew on everything.

 Success!
 The deck of 24 cards is created.
 I have more cards that’ll go into this deck, so I’ll import each image of cards, then put one deck on top of the other to combine them.

 Like a reference card, for example.
 The deck tool above needs a minimum width of 1 and height of 2, and maybe it’s just easier to create a single card by itself.
 Head to Objects > Components > Cards > Custom Card, and remember once it’s created you can always copy and paste to make more:

 One face file (of one card) and one back file is all you need.
 Check the sideways box if you want a landscape-oriented card.

 Success!
 The reference card on the left is in.
-Use + and – (but strangely, not the + and – on a numerical keypad) to make it scale bigger or smaller as you like.
+Use + and – (but not the + and – on the numerical keypad) to make it scale bigger or smaller as you like.

 Next up: more custom stuff